 Prince Harry – Blues and Royals Officer’s Uniform in Dismounted Review Order.

-Prince William’s best man, his brother Henry who is better known as Prince Harry, wore a Blues and Royals officer’s uniform in Dismounted Review Order and a Forage Cap that carried the badge of the Blues and Royals, with inscriptions of the Most Noble Order of the Garter.
-Moreover, he did wear a gold
+Prince William’s best man, his brother, Henry, who is better known as Prince Harry, wore a Blues and Royals officer’s uniform in Dismounted Review Order and a Forage Cap that carried the badge of the Blues and Royals, with inscriptions of the Most Noble Order of the Garter.
+Moreover, he wore a gold

 waist belt with sword sling, just like his brother, without a sword.
 Instead, he had gold aiguillettes (ornamental braided cords), a cross-belt and he proudly carried the Wings of the Army Air Corps and Golden Jubilee and Afghanistan Campaign medals.